Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 **Recommendation for further studies:**
 * Conduct a cross-country analysis to compare parental leave policies and practices in different countries.
 This study can shed light on the impact of cultural, economic, and legislative factors on parental leave provisions.
 * Investigate the long-term effects of parental leave on employee retention, career progression, and overall job satisfaction.
 Understanding the extended impacts of parental leave policies can provide valuable insights for employers and policymakers.

+## Ressources

+* I used the Report of Luka Mihailo Jović as inspiration https://mavenanalytics.io/project/4525
+* Dataset was downloaded from Maven Analytics https://www.mavenanalytics.io/data-playground?accessType=open

 ## Grateful for Your Review